dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net60.md

 High DPI rendering with <xref:System.Windows.Forms.HighDpiMode.PerMonitorV2> have been improved:

 - Controls are created with the same DPI awareness as the application.
-- Container controls and MDI child windows now scale correctly.
+- Container controls and MDI child windows have improved scaling behaviors.

   For example, in .NET 5, moving a Windows Forms app from a monitor with 200% scaling to a monitor with 100% scaling would result in misplaced controls.
 This has been greatly improved in .NET 6: